stelace/stelace.js/README.md

 - `stelaceVersion` - use a specific Stelace API version for this request
 - `stelaceUserId` - perform the request as the specified user ID, needs specific permissions to do so
+- `stelaceOrganizationId` - perform the request as the specified organization ID, the user must belong to the specified organization

 This `options` object can be included as the last argument for any method: